-- 1. Authorize the Executive Officer, or her designee, to take title to two buoys in Lake Tahoe, owned by Trina Gould, on or after November 18, 2023, unless before that date the buoys have been removed from state lands and not returned. - 2.
-Authorize the Executive Officer or designee, on or after November 18, 2023, to direct TRPA staff or one of TRPA's on-call contractors to remove and dispose of the buoys. - 3.
+- 1. Authorize the Executive Officer or designee, to take title to a buoy in Lake Tahoe, previously owned by the Shermans, on or after November 18, 2023, unless before that date the buoy has been removed from state lands and not returned. - 2.
+Authorize the Executive Officer or designee, on or after November 18, 2023, to direct TRPA staff or one of TRPA's on-call contractors to remove and dispose of the buoy. - 3.
 Authorize the Executive Officer or designee, in cooperation with the Office of the Attorney General, to recoup the Commission's costs through any available administrative or civil means, if determined feasible and prudent.

-EXHIBIT A - BUOYS
+EXHIBIT A - BUOY